preraulab/multitaper_toolbox/README.md

 <br/>

 ## Matlab Implementation
-The "matlab" folder contains 2 functions that both run the multitaper spectrogram analysis:
 * **multitaper_spectrogram.m**: baseline parallelized implementation in Matlab
 * **multitaper_spectrogram_mex.m**: optimized implementation in C called from Matlab.
 Data precision is reduced from double to single for major speed improvements.
 * See [the matlab implementation folder](https://github.com/preraulab/multitaper_toolbox/tree/master/matlab) for usage information and other details of the Matlab implementation